How to Get a PMP Certification: An Overview

 The PMP certification is valid for three years but can be renewed or maintained by earning 60 professional development units—defined as hours spent on accepted professional development activities—in that time frame.

-The PMP exam was updated beginning January 2, 2021.
+The PMP exam was updated on January 2, 2021.
 The new exam now comprises 180 questions instead of 200, two 10-minute breaks instead of one, three “domains”—phases of project management—instead of five, among other changes.
-Make sure the material you are studying reflects the change.
+Make sure your study materials reflect the change.

-Before you can take the PMP exam, you’ll have to make sure you’re eligible.
-You’ll need either:
+Before you can take the PMP exam, you will have to make sure you are eligible.
+You will need either:

-35 hours of project management course training, and at least 36 monthsof project management experience if you have an undergraduate degree, OR
+35 hours of project management course training and at least 36 months of project management experience if you have a four-year degree, OR

-35 hours of project management course training with 60 months of experience if do not have an undergraduate degree or equivalent
+35 hours of project management course training with 60 months of experience, if you have an associate degree or secondary school degree, such as a senior school certificate, pre-degree certificate, or pre-university certificate

 The PMP certification is valid for three years.
-You’ll need to spend 60 hours during that time frame on professional development activities to maintain it.
+You will need to spend 60 hours during that time frame on professional development activities to maintain it.
 Otherwise, you can sign up to take the exam again.

 If you're looking for specific courses that'll get your 35 hours of training in, consider the Google Project Management: Professional Certificate.
 No previous related experience is required.